Everything You Need To Know About Mother’s Day in 2023:

 What are the origins of Mother’s Day?

 In the US, Anna Jarvis, the daughter of an American social activist, created Mother’s Day in 1907.
 Mother’s Day was created to honour motherhood and maternal bonds.
-Anna Jarvis fought to become the mother of Mother's Day.
+Anna Jarvis fought to become the mother of Mother's Day, despite having no children of her own.
 And, in 1914, President Woodrow Wilson declared Mother’s Day a national holiday.

 Jarvis was not successful.
 Today, Mother's Day continues to be a popular national holiday in the US and across the globe.